 Are you suffering from the recurrent feeling of mucus in your throat?
 Do you feel like you have difficulty clearing your nose or throat of mucus?
+Mucus is typically swallowed without realizing it but when mucus frequently builds up in your throat or drips from the back of your nose, it’s called chronic postnasal drip.
 Many people suffer from postnasal drip, oftentimes due to allergies, sinus inflammation or an anatomical obstruction.

 What Causes Post Nasal Drip?